-Megan Caldwell, DVM
+Megan Caldwell Brown, DVM

 While her formal training is in Western Medicine, Megan has a strong interest in Eastern modalities, and offers a range of natural and holistic healing options for her dog and cat patients.
 These include nutritional support, nutraceutical supplementation, and options for acupuncture and spinal manipulation treatments; she has used complementary modalities successfully to treat conditions including chronic ear infections, arthritis, intervertebral disc disease, allergies, seizures, inflammatory bowel disease, and behavioral problems.
-Dr. Caldwell aims to maintain the health of all body systems by placing the strongest initial focus on the GI tract.
+Dr. Caldwell Brown aims to maintain the health of all body systems by placing the strongest initial focus on the GI tract.
 Special areas of veterinary interest include wellness care, dental care, internal medicine, geriatric health and soft tissue surgery.

-Dr. Caldwell is an active member of the Dane County Humane Society; she has volunteered with their community spay/neuter program, and has taught summer workshops for kids in DCHS's "Camp Paw Print".
+Dr. Caldwell Brown is an active member of the Dane County Humane Society; she has volunteered with their community spay/neuter program, and has taught summer workshops for kids in DCHS's "Camp Paw Print".
 She is also a member of various veterinary medical associations including AVMA, WVMA, DCVMA, and volunteers her time for homeless animals from various breed rescues.